stephenmetzger99/DbContextDemo/README.md

 This project does not aim to be a perfect reference architecture.

-Certain tradeoffs were made for purposes of sinplifying the demo.
+Certain tradeoffs were made for purposes of simplifying the demo.

 For one, the whole backend is one project.
 Layers were simplified and broken up into folders.